Dacian22/Medicar/README.md

 * Create .env file in the root directory according to the .env.example file
 * Start the main.py scripts in the following order: First Simulation, second Vehicle and third OrderManager
 * To generate prompts by the vehicles, activate the button under the tab "Prompts"

+If you want to create prompts by yourself, you can find examples of possible prompts under Resources/edge_incidents for individual models and Resources/metadataset for our metamodel.
 ## Repository Structure
 The project is structured in a modular way.
 Each module is responsible for a specific task.
 The main modules are:
 * `Simulation`